vimarconi/biotracker/README.md

 Biotracker first version: 2017.

-For users, please reference as:
+For users, please reference together with the following articles, as

 Biotracker: a microswimmer tracker with automatic quantification of change of directions.
 Credits: M. G. Reyes, J. A. Sanchez, and V. I. Marconi.